Brush, Leaves and Yard Waste

 Zone B is all properties east of the Fox River and south of US 34 as well as those properties west of the Fox River and south of Mill Road and includes the following subdivisions: Arbor Gate, Ashcroft, Ashcroft Place, Ashcroft Walk, Bell Court, Brighten Meadows, Brookside Manor, Churchill Club, Deerpath Creek, Deerpath Trails, Fox Chase South, Gates Creek, Gates Creek West, Hawthorne Drive, Herren's Run, Hometown, Hunt Club, Lakeview, Lincoln Station, Morgan Crossing, Ogden Falls, Old Reserve, Original Town, Prescott Mill, River Run, Southbury, Stonehill, Village Square, White Pines, and Wolf's Crossing.

 Click for a downloadable map of brush collection zones.
-We will collect brush from each zone once each month beginning in April.
+We will collect brush from each zone once in May, July and October.
 The last pickup will be in October just prior to the start of the leaf collection program.
-Collection weeks for 2019 are as follows:
+Collection weeks for 2020 are as follows:

 Zone A Zone B